-Acknowledgements

-An earlier version of this paper was presented at the European Institute, London School of Economics, June 9, 2015.
-We wish to thank the participants for their comments.
-We also wish to thank Simona Piattoni, Lucia Savadori, Stefano Schiavo of the University of Trento.
+Acknowledgements An earlier version of this paper was presented at the European Institute, London School of Economics, June 9, 2015.
+We wish to thank the participants for their comments, and in particular a referee of the working paper series of the Institute.
+We also wish to thank Simona Piattoni, Lucia Savadori, Stefano Schiavo of the University of Trento, Fritz Breuss, Cesare Romagnoli and two anonymous referees of this Journal.
 The usual disclaimer applies.